Learning Outcomes

 Creation and requirements

-• Must be intended to run with the land (expressly or impliedly)
+- Must be intended to run with the land (intention can be express or implied by statute)

 Key Term: covenantor